 Character Role Analysis

 Well, kind of.
 While technically Moses is a religious guide with all his talk about Sugarcandy Mountain, we're clearly supposed to see him as tongue-in-cheek.
 Moses is lazy, distracting, and ultimately unhelpful.

-Benjamin, on the other hand, repeatedly says true (if cryptic) things, mostly along the lines of "everything is awful."
-The only animal who doesn't get caught up in an ideological frenzy, Benjamin quietly does his work while steadfastly maintaining his pessimist stance.
-The "guidance" he offers is therefore indirect; he is the only reality check, pillar of common sense guy that the animals have.
+Benjamin actually has some good advice, even if it's mostly cryptic sayings along the lines of "everything is awful."
+The only animal who doesn't get caught up in an communist frenzy, Benjamin quietly does his work while continuing to be pessimistic and grumpy.
+His "guidance" is indirect, but he's still the animals' only reality check.